 They are developed in collaboration with employers and businesses so that the content meets the needs of industry and prepares students for the world of work, further training or study.
 You will spend 80% of your time learning in the classroom and 20% on placement to develop the skills and knowledge employers are looking for.

-What will I learn on the Healthcare Science course?
+What will I learn on the Health course?

 You will develop a general understanding of health and science: